Shoukat-Ali/Multi-threading/C_program/README.md

 In one of the examples, the program demonstrates the use of **semaphores** to control access to a shared resource in a multi-threaded environment.
 It demonstrates a login system where a limited number of users can log in simultaneously, represented by threads.

-One of the examples demonstrate producer-consumer problem using **semaphore** and **mutexe** to handle synchronization.
+One of the examples demonstrate producer-consumer problem using **semaphore** and **mutex** to handle synchronization.
 Multiple producer and consumer threads access a shared buffer concurrently while ensuring data consistency and avoiding race conditions.